AP6YC/OptimalEstimation.jl/docs/src/man/contributing.md

 const RealFP = Union{Float32, Float64}
 ```

-In this package, data samples are always `Real`-valued (with the notable exception of [ART1](@ref incremental_vs_batch)), while class labels are integered.
+In this package, data samples are always `Real`-valued while class labels are integered.
 Furthermore, independent class labels are always `Int` because of the [Julia native support](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Integers) for a given system's signed native integer type.

-This project does not currently test for the support of [arbitrary precision arithmetic](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic) because learning algorithms *in general* do not have a significant need for precision beyond even 32-bit floats.
+This project does not yet test for the support of [arbitrary precision arithmetic](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic).

 ## Authors